kalgod/iclr/README.md

 1-2.
 The new PGD is to ensure the quality lower bound.

 3-5.
-DADW is a baseline; AdvMark is the SOTA with some overhead; Please See Analysis 1 and 2.
+DADW is a baseline; AdvMark is the SOTA with some overhead; Please See Analysis 1+2.

 ||PSNR|JPEG|V1-4|Wevade|
 |:-:|:-:|:-:|:-:|:-:|